-Above: Some of the Christmas Edition honorees for the Gowhere NBA Award
+Above: Some of the Christmas Edition honorees for the Gowhere NBA Awards.

 Christmas time is here!
 And for the NBA, that means it’s the season’s first marquee date and the time the casual fans start paying attention to the new season.
-Believe it or not, though the Playoffs aren’t until April, Christmas is also the first real point where we can draw some conclusions for the Playoffs.
-Historical trends actually suggest that the standings don’t change drastically after Christmas so we have an idea of the top 8 seeds already.
+Believe it or not, even though the Playoffs aren’t until April, Christmas is also the first real point where we can draw some conclusions for the Playoffs.
+Historical trends actually suggest that the standings don’t change too drastically after Christmas.

-For this season, the 8 in the West are already decided and in the East, well, only 5 teams matter.
-So even though we already know on Christmas who will be on the playoff stage come Easter, we have no idea who’s going to be playing in June.
+For this season, the 8 playoff teams in the West are already decided.
+Watching Durant and Westbrook healthy makes it feel like a certainty that OKC will climb back into the incumbent 8.
+Apologies Phoenix and New Orleans.
+Wish you were in the East because over there, well, only 5 teams matter.
+So even though we already know on Christmas who will likely (<—– me, hedging) be on the playoff stage come Easter, we have no idea who will be playing in June.

-So what better way to recap and look ahead than with another installment of the Gowhere NBA Awards!
+So what better way to recap the season so far, and also look ahead, than with another installment of the Gowhere NBA Awards!
 Last time I handed out the prestigious, photoshopped hardware, it was in preview form.
-Following suit, here are my made-up hip hop awards inspired by the holiday season’s top new music with 100% more Santa hats.
+Now, with 100% more Santa hats, here are my made-up hip hop awards inspired by the holiday season’s top, or unheralded, new music.
 Here’s the rundown.

 Christmas Gowhere NBA Awards: